Best Tea for Focus and Productivity - Without the Coffee Jitters

 - Black tea: 90–95°C · 3–4 minutes

 Steep too hot and you lose the L-theanine advantage.
-This is why people who've only had grocery store bagged tea (steeped in boiling water) often report that tea doesn't make them feel focused — they're extracting caffeine without the modulator.
+This is why people who've only had grocery store bagged tea steeped in boiling water often report that tea doesn't make them feel focused — they're extracting caffeine without the modulator.

-Try the Full Range — 10 Teas from One Origin
+Try the Full Range — 10 Teas from One Origin →

-Explore the Tea Sampler Kit →Free shipping on orders over $60 CAD · Ships from Peterborough, ON
+Single-origin, high-altitude whole-leaf teas from Ilam, Nepal.
+Free shipping on orders over $60 CAD · Ships from Peterborough, ON.

-Or start with the morning anchor: Gold Black Tea → · Light Green Tea →
+Or start with the morning anchor: Gold Black Tea · Light Green Tea

 The Bottom Line

 The best tea for focus isn't the one with the most caffeine.
 It's the one with the best caffeine-to-L-theanine ratio, brewed at the right temperature from whole leaves grown at high altitude — where both compounds are naturally concentrated.
+That combination exists in abundance in whole-leaf Nepali tea.
+And the focus state it produces — calm, clear, sustained — is something most coffee drinkers haven't experienced and don't expect.